Sofia Vergara Stuns In Tiny American Flag Shorts & High Heels

 Sofia Vergara stunned in tiny American flag-adorned shorts and blue high heels in an upload shared with Instagram.
 The image, a throwback to a scene filmed for the ABC television sitcom Modern Family, came with a heartfelt caption posted by the actress, who said she missed her character of Gloria.
 She likely meant all of the character’s outlandish looks — such as the one depicted on Instagram — as well as her television family.

-The actress shared the image taken during the taping of an episode, where she wore one of the character’s more skimpy outfits which she showed off her gorgeous body.
+The actress shared the image taken during the taping of an episode, when she wore one of Gloria’s more skimpy outfits which showed off her gorgeous body.

-In the pic, Sofia wore a cutoff American Eagle emblazoned shirt.
-Its sleeves and neckline were cut and the shirt was cropped at the waist.
-A tiny sliver of the actress’s stomach was exposed.
-She paired that with the tiniest of short shorts emblazoned with the American flag.
-Her legs looked long and lean due to the stiletto heels she wore for the scene which were royal blue.
-The scene was shot in the open concept kitchen and family room in the home that her character Gloria and her husband Jay shared.
+In the pic, Sofia wore a cropped American eagle-emblazoned shirt.
+A tiny sliver of the actress’ stomach was exposed in the short top.
+She paired that with the tiniest of short shorts covered with American flag details.
+Her legs looked long and lean due to the stiletto heels she wore, which were royal blue.
+The scene was shot in the open concept kitchen and family room in the home that Gloria and husband Jay shared.

-In the episode titled “Patriot Games,” Gloria studied to get her United States citizenship.
+In the episode titled “Patriot Games” of the ABC sitcom, Gloria studied to get her United States citizenship.
 Her attempt at an American accent with a Texas twang did not impress her husband.
-It was only after Gloria realized her husband Jay (Ed O’Neill) wanted her to become a citizen so they didn’t have to wait as long at customs when they returned from their vacations that she decided to mock all U.S. stereotypes at once.
-Gloria pretended to be “the perfect American wife” by serving Jay steak in the skimpy outfit as she stated, “Howdy, hubby!
-How about some grub before we turn on the NASCAR?”
+It was only after Gloria realized Jay (Ed O’Neill) wanted her to become a citizen so that they didn’t have to wait as long at customs when they returned from their vacations that she decided to mock all U.S. stereotypes at once.
+Gloria pretended to be “the perfect American wife” by serving Jay steak while wearing the skimpy outfit.

+“Howdy, hubby!
+How about some grub before we turn on the NASCAR?” she asked.

-The scene was a side-splitter on the series and likely one of the aspects of portraying Gloria that Sofia misses most.
-This promoted the tribute to both the character and likely, the upcoming July 4 holiday with the above Instagram upload.
+The scene was a side-splitter on the series.
+Sofia’s new social media post paid tribute to both her character and the upcoming July 4 holiday.

 Fans loved the throwback image.
 They shared their feelings regarding the memorable moment in the comments section of the share.

-“The accent in this scene was priceless,” recalled one former Modern Family viewer.
+“The accent in this scene was priceless,” recalled one Modern Family viewer.

 “Gloria is my most favorite character on the show,” said a second follower.